MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-identity-azure-hosted-auth.md

 | `AZURE_USERNAME`      | A username (usually an email address)            |
 | `AZURE_PASSWORD`      | The associated password for the given username   |

 Configuration is attempted in the above order.
-For example, if values for a client secret and certificate are both present, the client secret will be used.
+For example, if values for a client secret and certificate are both present, the client secret is used.

 ## Next steps